 Safety Features to Look For

-Most people consider the table saw the most dangerous of all power tools because you are guiding the material towards the saw rather than the saw towards the material.
-Essentially you are faced with a thin metal disc with incredibly sharp teeth spinning at thousands of RPM a few inches away from your body.
-The blade is definitely your number one enemy!
+Most people consider the table saw the most dangerous of all power tools because you are guiding the material towards the table saw rather than guiding the saw towards the material.
+You are essentially faced with a thin metal blade with incredibly sharp teeth spinning at thousands of revs a few inches away from your body.
+The saw blade is your number one enemy!
 But you also have a number two enemy and that is kickback.
 Kickback happens when your workpiece binds and buckles during the cutting operation (because it is not correctly aligned) and is then projected at force back in your direction.

-So to protect yourself you need to be taking all the safety precautions you can think of!
+To protect yourself you need to take all the safety precautions you can think of!

-In this next section we’ll discuss the most common safety features that are built into or come with the table saw itself.
-Then we’ll consider the common sense things you yourself should be thinking about as the operator of this potentially dangerous piece of equipment.
-If your saw does not come with the following features maybe you should look for another one which does.
+In this next section we’ll discuss the most common safety features that are built into or come with the table saw.
+Then we’ll consider the common sense things you should be thinking about as the operator of this potentially dangerous piece of equipment.
+If your table saw does not come with the following features maybe you should look for another one which does.

-The On-Off Switch is of course an essential item on any electrical appliance but on a table saw there are some extra safety-related features of the switch to look out for.
-Since you could often be working with large pieces of material you’re more than likely to be using both hands.
+Since you could often be working with large pieces of material, you’re more than likely to be using both hands.
 What if you need to hit the power off button in a hurry?
-Well to start with the switch needs to be as big as possible.
+The table saw switch needs to be as large as possible.
 And with the possibility of no hands free you’ll need to engage your knee, so the switch should be as close to knee height as possible.
-If you’re working with a benchtop saw then the knee might not work so your elbow would be next best (and the switch would be higher anyway).
+If you’re working with a table saw that sits on a bench, then the knee might not work so your elbow would be next best (the switch would be higher anyway).

-These days the best table saw models will all come with a magnetic switch.
-This is a great idea because in the event of a power cut the magnet automatically stops the saw starting up when power is restored from the mains.
+These days, the best table saws come with a magnetic switch.
+This is a great idea because in the event of a power cut the magnet automatically stops the table saw starting up when power is restored from the mains supply.

-The blade guard is probably the most obvious safety feature a table saw should have.
-It sits over the blade and protects your hands and fingers from it.
-Clearly it should be used as often as possible but there are times when it does need to be removed – for example if you are not cutting completely through the material, when you want to change the blade or when material has got stuck.
-My advice is ALWAYS PUT IT BACK AFTERWARDS!
+A blade guard system is probably the most obvious safety feature a table saw should have.
+The blade guard sits over the blade and protects your hands and fingers from it.
+Clearly the guard should be applied as often as possible but there are times when it does need to be removed.
+For example, if you are not cutting completely through some material, when you want to change the blade, or when material has got stuck.
+ALWAYS PUT THE GUARD BACK AFTERWARDS!
 Also try and look for a transparent (as opposed to opaque) plexiglass guard as you have more control and visibility over the cut.

-The riving knife is a fin-shaped piece of metal that sits very closely behind the blade.
-It is not only designed to protect the operator from the blade, but also to prevent kickback by keeping the 2 sawn pieces separate as they move past the blade so they cannot bind against it.
+The riving knife is a fin-shaped piece of metal that sits very closely behind the saw blade.
+The riving knife is not only designed to protect the operator from the blade, but also to prevent kickback by keeping the two sawn pieces separate as they move past the saw blade, preventing any binding against it.

-These are small spring-loaded metal arms attached to the blade guard to which downward facing teeth are attached.
-The arms hover over the 2 cut pieces and if kickback occurs the teeth bite into the wood to keep it in place.
+Anti-kickback pawls are small spring-loaded metal arms attached to the blade guard to which downward facing teeth are attached.
+The arms hover over the 2 cut pieces so if kickback occurs the teeth bite into the wood to keep it in place.

 Further Safety Precautions

-Before you even think about using the best table saw take some time to give yourself the once-over!
-Check you’re not wearing anything that can get tangled up, such as loose clothing or jewellery – always wear suitable clothing.
-Protect your eyes from dust particles and worse with certified safety goggles.
+Before you even think about using the table saw, take some time to give yourself the once-over!
+Check you’re not wearing anything that can get tangled up in machinery, such as loose clothing or jewellery.
+Always wear suitable clothing.
+Protect your eyes from dust particles and debris with certified safety goggles.
 Protect your ears from the high noise levels table saws emit (especially direct drive table saws) with a good pair of ear defenders.
-Where you can protect your hands with a quality pair of workman’s gloves.
+Where you can, protect your hands with a quality pair of workman’s gloves.
 Even protect your head with a hard hat and your mouth with a face mask.

 You’ve read the instructions, right?
 This is blindingly obvious but if you don’t make time to do this and then proceed to make a rookie mistake you only have yourself to blame!
-The instructions will also contain a section describing how to keep your saw in good working order.
+The instructions will also contain a section describing how to keep your table saw in good working order.
 It should be cleaned from its previous use and the components checked for readiness.
-If you are using a benchtop saw make sure it is secure.
+If you are using a table saw on a work surface, make sure it is secure.

-Set the fence or the mitre gauge, position the workpiece against it, offer the workpiece up to the blade and switch on the saw.
-Take your push stick (supplied as an accessory with the table saw) and guide the workpiece through the blade with it.
-Never PUSH your workpiece onto the blade.
+Set the rip fence or the mitre gauge, position the workpiece against it, offer the workpiece up to the blade and switch on the table saw.
+Take your riving knife (supplied as an accessory with the table saw) and guide the workpiece through the blade with it.
+Never use the riving knife to PUSH your workpiece onto the saw blade.
 It will feed through under its own inertia.
-Be patient – if you try to force it through it will kickback.
-One other tip – if you are making a cross-cut do not use the mitre gauge and the fence together – that too will also result in kickback as the workpiece will bind against the fence – so just remove the fence.
+Be patient – if you try to force it through it could kickback.
+One other tip – if you are making a cross-cut do not use the mitre gauge and the rip fence together – that too will result in kickback as the workpiece will bind against the rip fence – so just remove the rip fence.

 And that’s it!
-Follow those precautions and you should come out unscathed!
+Follow these precautions and you should come out unscathed!